Benton’s Jewelers street clock was located at 3216 NE 45th Street just east of the Union Bay Place intersection.

 Locations of Seattle street clocks

 There are two clocks in the Greenwood business district which are maintained by the local Masons group.
 One clock called Greenwood Jewelers is at 129 North 85th Street, a few steps west of Greenwood Avenue.
-The other is at 7910 Greenwood Ave N, in front of the Masons Lodge building and next to a bus stop (convenient for bus travelers to check the time!)
+The other is at 7910 Greenwood Ave North, in front of the Masons Lodge building and next to a bus stop (convenient for bus travelers to check the time!)

 North of downtown/proper, in the South Lake Union area, is the Mayer clock at 406 Dexter Ave North (northeast corner of Harrison Street), former site of the Mayer clock factory.

 At the Museum of History & Industry (MOHAI) at South Lake Union is the former Carroll’s Jewelers clock which was donated to the museum; see photo at the end of this article’s source list.
-The clock is on the west side of the building (outside) near the historic ships dock.
+The clock is on the west side of the building (outdoors) near the historic ships dock.

-In the heart of downtown Seattle is the Century Square street clock at 1529 Fourth Avenue (southwest corner of Fourth & Pine, across the street from Westlake Park), and the Hong Kong & Shanghai Bank clock at 720 Second Avenue, in front of the present United Way building just south of Columbia Street.
+In the heart of downtown Seattle is the Century Square street clock at 1529 Fourth Avenue (southwest corner of Fourth & Pine, across the street from Westlake Park.)

 In Pioneer Square on First Avenue at the southeast corner of South Main Street is the Earl Layman clock which has been restored.